liuyehcf/BlogSource/_posts/Java-Lambda表达式.md

     }

     @SafeVarargs
-    @SuppressWarnings("varargs") // Creating a stream from an array is safe public static<T> Stream<T> of(T... values) {
+    @SuppressWarnings("varargs") //Creating a stream from an array is safe public static<T> Stream<T> of(T... values) {
         return Arrays.stream(values);
     }